Celebrity Big Brother (British TV series) series 12: Ratings

+blue-coloured boxes denote live shows.

 Controversy

 On Day 2, Carol McGiffin received a formal warning from Big Brother after using the word "nigger" in a conversation with Louie Spence.
 The warning attracted some criticism from viewers as Carol was quoting what Ron Atkinson had said during his time as a football pundit.
 Viewers were also critical of the fact that "nigger" was censored when Carol used it in said conversation with Louie, but when Big Brother referenced it when speaking to her, it was left uncensored.

 On Day 3, Ron was given a formal warning by Big Brother after he commented to Danielle Marr, "You're not carrying a bomb with you, are you?" while she had her jumper over her head in similar fashion to a headscarf, which is commonly worn by Muslim women.
 Ron was then called to the Diary Room where Big Brother told him that his comments could be deemed "potentially offensive".

 On Day 5, Mario Falcone was called to the Diary Room and given an official warning by Big Brother after "slapping" Sophie Anderton while playfighting in the garden.

 On Day 8, Lauren Harries was given a formal warning by Big Brother after she attempted to share some of her medication with Courtney Stodden.
 Lauren put some of her tablets in Courtney's mouth and told her to have a drink after Courtney complained about feeling unwell.